FlyBrainLab/FlyBrainLab/README.md

 docker pull fruitflybrain/fbl:latest
 ```

-Download NeuroArch Databases to a folder, for example, `~/databases`:
+Download NeuroArch Databases to a folder, for example, `~/databases`.
+You can use the [`download_datasets.sh`](raw.githubusercontent.com/FlyBrainLab/run_scripts/main/flybrainlab/download_datasets.sh) script,
+or follow the steps below.

 - FlyCircuit and Janelia Medulla 7 column datasets